yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SINUS154-DSL-BASIC-SE.rst

 In addition, patches which support the BRN bootloader are needed.
 You will get them from http://ar7-firmware.berlios.de/.

+Since Linux 2.6.19.2 for AR7, the kernel runs, Ethernet works (with minor problems), WLAN works (with free ACX111 driver).

-Currently, the kernel runs, Ethernet works, but there is no open source based WLAN driver.
-So this is definitely work in progress...
+Nevertheless this is still work in progress...